-Improved Quality of Movement
+1. Improved Quality of Movement

 Proper tempo prescriptions can help athletes develop awareness and body control by giving them an opportunity to “feel” which muscle groups are activating to keep them in proper positions.

 We work with a lot of kids, and kids tend to be fearless.
 They think nothing of plunging into the bottom of a squat, secure in their belief that their young, elastic connective tissue will catch and help propel them back to the top.
 The problem is, as they descend their knees often collapse inward, their chest sinks in and their pelvis rolls into a posterior tilt (the dreaded “butt wink”).

 For example, if you struggle in the bottom position of an overhead squat, a prescription forcing you to spend some time in that position will help solidify your technique, create more comfort in that weak position, and permit greater improvements down the line.

-Reduced Risk of Injury
+2. Reduced Risk of Injury

 Muscles are far better at adapting to increased loads.
 Connective tissue typically takes longer to strengthen and adapt to the increasing loads, so by slowing down the tempo you can give your connective tissue some rest while still strengthening the surrounding musculature.

 Tempo prescriptions also naturally control intensity (and perhaps, rein in egos).
 Let’s use the bench press as an example.
 If you excessively load the barbell you might be tempted to speed up the lowering phase and bounce the barbell off your chest – don’t lie, you do this.

-Improved Strength Gains
+3. Improved Strength Gains

 This alone should have been sufficient, but I threw in the first two for all of the coaches out there.

 First, different tempo prescriptions permit for greater training variety and stimulus.